"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Methodology

 \subsection{Protocol}

 The protocol we use to obtain ground truth importance rankings and to assess the faithfulness of a salience method comprises the following steps (cf. Fig.~\ref{fig:protocol}):

-\begin{enumerate} \item Define a shortcut type that you would like an input salience method to discover and decide on how this shortcut is to be realized.
-The simplest example is a single-token lexical shortcut where token presence determines the label.
-We motivate other shortcut types in Sec.~\ref{sec:shortcuts}. \item Create a partially synthetic variant of a real dataset by augmenting it with synthetic examples.
+\begin{enumerate} \item Define a shortcut \textit{type} that you would like an input salience method to discover and decide on how this shortcut is to be realized.
+The simplest example is a single-token lexical shortcut where token presence determines the label. \item Create a partially synthetic variant of a real dataset by augmenting it with synthetic examples.
 These are examples sampled from the original data with the shortcut tokens inserted and with the label determined by the shortcut.
 Also create a fully synthetic test set where every example has a shortcut and the label predictable from it. \item Train two models of the same architecture on the original and on the partially synthetic datasets, use the respective validation splits for evaluation.
-Both models should perform comparably on the original, unmodified test set (green in Fig.~\ref{fig:data}). \item Verify that the shortcut tokens can indeed be assumed to be the ground truth of token importance for the model trained on the mixed data (by measuring accuracy).
-See~\S\ref{sec:verification-steps}. \item Generate a token salience ranking from every input salience method we would like to evaluate. \item Compute the faithfulness metrics by comparing the top of a ranking with the ground truth (shortcut tokens). \end{enumerate}
+Both models should perform comparably on the original, unmodified test set (blue in Fig.~\ref{fig:data}). \item Verify that the shortcut tokens can indeed be assumed to be the ground truth of token importance for the model trained on the mixed data (by measuring accuracy).
+See~\S\ref{sec:verification-steps}. \item Generate a token salience ranking from every input salience method to be evaluated. \item Compute the faithfulness metrics by comparing the top of a ranking with the ground truth (shortcut tokens). \end{enumerate}

 Below we give more details on Steps 1, 2 and 4.